 In both cases, it will be helpful to get a pen and paper out.
-Make a mind map with your business at the centre.
-Shoot off in all directions what your business does and what you aim to portray, what your principles are, who your demographic is, etc. and from there, add symbols that represent these concepts.
+Make a mind map with your business at the center.
+Shoot off in all directions what your business does and what you aim to portray, what your principles are, who your demographic is, etc., and from there, add symbols that represent these concepts.

 While you’re at it, make sure the path is clear from product to payment.
 If there is a glitch, a lost page, or another error, the path to the exit will be obstructed and the user will quit the site, losing you a sale.